 First, open up OneNote and create a new Notebook just dedicated to Task Management.

 Now inside the Task Management notebook, you can create new sections for each individual project that you’re currently working on.

 All of the tasks in your Outlook Tasks page will typically fall under one project or another.
-Unfortunately in Outlook, it’s not as easy to visually organize these tasks by project.
+Unfortunately, in Microsoft Outlook, it’s not as easy to visually organize these tasks by project.
 They all simply show up in a big, long list.
 There is the category to work with, but that’s just a column.
 Visually, the list looks quite intimidating.

 But by adding sections in OneNote for each project, you’re creating this nice, clean visual layout that lets you organize all of your tasks visually into projects (which we’ll get to in a moment).

 So, now that you’ve got OneNote set up with projects, you can start loading it up with Tasks as they come up.

 Using Your New Task-to-OneNote Integration

 Whether new tasks arise from an email your boss sends you, assignments provided by a project manager, or anywhere else, the process is the same; create the task in Outlook Tasks, highlight it (by clicking on the task) and then click the OneNote icon at the top of the Tasks page.

 What happens when you do this is magic.